bwu62/stat240-revamp/docs/12-proportions.md

 So far it's all pretty intuitive.

 :::{.eg}
 Again, let's see all this in the context of an example.
-Let's use this dataset of [thoracic surgery data](https://archive.ics.uci.edu/dataset/277/thoracic+surgery+data) from the Wroclaw Thoracic Surgery Centre at the [University of Wroclaw](https://uwr.edu.pl/en).
+Let's use this dataset of [thoracic surgery outcomes](https://archive.ics.uci.edu/dataset/277/thoracic+surgery+data) for lung cancer patients from the Wroclaw Thoracic Surgery Centre at the [University of Wroclaw](https://uwr.edu.pl/en).
 A slightly cleaned version can be found here: [`thoracic.csv`](data/thoracic.csv).

 ```